NicolasMaskal/Futsal-Ultimate-Manager-BE/README.md

 [Hacksoftware Style Guide](https://github.com/HackSoftware/Django-Styleguide).
 Codebase was built on top of the Hacksoftware Cookiecutter Example[Hacksoftware Cookiecutter Example](https://github.com/HackSoftware/Django-Styleguide-Example).

-# Basic info about the project
+# Code Overview
 - The project uses Python 3.10 and the Django Rest Framework.
 - The code is formatted using [Black](https://github.com/psf/black). and imports are organized using [Isort](https://pycqa.github.io/isort/).
 - Type checking is done using [mypy](http://mypy-lang.org/)
 - Project uses [Github actions](https://github.com/Nicolas264859/Futsal-Sim-BE/actions/workflows/django.yml) to run code checkers and tests.

-#Deployment Information
+# Deployment Information
 The project is hosted on Digital Ocean's app platform and is automatically deployed on a commit to the deploy branch.
 The deployed version contains built React files which it serves statically using gunicorn and whitenoise.